grew-nlp/grew_doc/content/usage/install.md

 Run:
   * `opam init`
-  * `opam switch create 4.14.1 4.14.1` Install a recent version of Ocaml.
+  * `opam switch create 4.14.1 4.14.1` Install the _long term support version_ of Ocaml.
   * as adviced by the previous command: `eval $(opam env --switch=4.14.1)`

 Check that `ocaml` is installed with `ocamlc -v`.
 This gives you the version of Ocaml installed.
-This should be 4.10.0 or higher.
+This should be 4.13 or higher.

+**Note:** There are more recent version of Ocaml (5.0 and 5.1).
+These versions are experimental and they are not supported (some Grew web service don't work with ocaml 5).

 Run the following command to add the grew specific opam repository:
 ```